-PREREQUISITE: Two art electives of choice
+PREREQUISITE: Studio Thinking and two art electives of choice

+STUDIO THINKING

-STUDIO THINKING (Required for freshman)
+(Required for freshman)

 This introductory foundational art course is designed to provide students with experience in a broad array of studio practices and critical-thinking exercises about artwork from diverse cultural backgrounds and historical periods.
-Students learn artistic processes involving creative thinking, media exploration, and the reflective process while creating a series of choice-based projects.
+Students learn artistic processes involving creative thinking, media exploration, collaboration and the reflective process while creating a series of choice based projects.